scofieldjohn/academic_site/content/authors/admin/_index.md

 - Visitors
 ---

-I’m currently a PhD at the University of Missouri.
+I’m currently a PhD candidate at the University of Missouri.
 I study the neurocognitive basis of episodic memory using neuroimaging techniques.
 I also utilize different machine learning techniques and computational modeling to help understand processes that support episodic retrieval.
 In addition to research, I spend a lot of time adventuring with friends and playing sports!